Learn How to Get a Copy of Your Medical Records

 There are a number of reasons you may want to access your medical records.
 Maybe you need proof of a medical condition.
-Perhaps you need your records to schedule an appointment with a new doctor.
+Perhaps you need your records to schedule an appointment with a new healthcare provider (HCP).
 Or, maybe you just want to add them to your personal health record.
-Whatever your reason, getting a copy of your medical records is easier than you think.
+Whatever your reason, getting a copy of your medical records may be easier than you think.

 You have rights to your health information

-Under the federal Health Information Portability and Accountability Act (HIPAA), you have the right to receive a copy of your medical records -- including billing records as well as X-rays or other test records -- from any health provider or plan.
+Under the federal Health Information Portability and Accountability Act (HIPAA), you have the right to receive a copy of your medical records from any health provider or plan.
+This includes billing records as well as X-rays or other test records.
 Your provider may require that you submit your request in writing; call to find out what information you need to include in your request.
-Many hospitals have online forms for submitting your request.
+Many facilities have online forms for submitting your request.

-At the very least, you should get a paper copy, but electronic methods of delivery are becoming increasingly available.
-If it will take longer than 30 days to provide the records, your doctor must explain why.
-The provider may charge you a small fee for copying and sending the records.
+Electronic methods of delivery are becoming increasingly available, though you can also get a paper copy.
+If it will take longer than 30 days to provide the records, your HCP must explain why.
+The HCP may charge you a fee for copying and sending records.
 You can also request access to view your original record at the office or hospital.

 You can get another person's medical records if you have written consent.
-For example, if you are acting on someone’s behalf as a Healthcare Power of Attorney, or if you’ve been designated as a person’s legal ward or guardian, then you can access his or her records.
+For example, if you are acting on someone’s behalf as a Healthcare Power of Attorney, or if you’ve been designated as a person’s legal ward or guardian, then you can access their records.

-You can access your children's medical records -- with exceptions.
+You can access your children's medical records—with exceptions.
 If you're a parent or legal guardian, federal law allows you to see your child's medical records.
 However, there are certain restrictions.
 Some states don’t allow parents to access records for certain sensitive services, such as treatment for sexually transmitted diseases or drug addiction.
-In other places, healthcare providers may use their discretion to decide when to give parents access.
+In other places, HCPs may use their discretion to decide when to give parents access.

 You can also receive medical records of a deceased person under certain conditions.
 Whether appointed by will or by the court, if you're acting as the personal representative of the deceased's estate, you have access to their medical records under HIPAA.
 And if you're related to the deceased and their medical history has an impact on your own health, HIPPA gives you access to that information, as well.